amitxv/PC-Tuning/docs/pre-install.md

 - Open CMD as administrator and do not close the window as we will be setting temporary environment variables which will be unbound when the session is ended

+- Run the command below.
+If an error occurs, re-open CMD with administrator privileges however if nothing is shown in the output, continue as normal

+    ```bat
+    DISM > nul 2>&1 || echo error: administrator privileges required
+    ```

 - Extract the contents of the ISO to a directory of your choice then assign it to the ``EXTRACTED_ISO`` variable.
 In the example below, I'm using ``C:\en_windows_7_professional_with_sp1_x64_dvd_u_676939``

     ```bat